5 stars

 Aside from being an optimal solution for non-residents looking to move to Canada and open their own business or otherwise be self-employed, this program can also streamline the immigration process for those who are eligible.
 Under the Self-Employed Program, you will not need a job offer to apply for entry.
 Further, you will not be required to actually start a business before you enter Canada, and there will be no conditions on your status as are placed by many other immigration programs in Canada.

 Finally, after your application is approved for Canada’s Self-Employed Program, you will then be granted permanent residency in Canada.
-Other immigration programs, such as the Provincial Nominee Program, require you to apply and be accepted under the program before, then also applying for permanent residency.
-Other programs may also require you to apply, be approved, and enter Canada on a temporary visa before, then applying for permanent residency later.
+Other immigration programs, such as the Provincial Nominee Program, require you to apply and be accepted under the program before applying for permanent residency.
+Other programs may also require you to apply, be approved, and enter Canada on a temporary visa before applying for permanent residency later.

 Contact Sobirovs Law Firm